What are custom collections In RTILA? #

 In RTILA a custom collection refers to a specific set of data or information that you want to extract from a website.
 Custom collections are essential to focus on a specific element in a web page.
 They help you obtain the specific information you need while avoiding unnecessary complications and ethical concerns associated with scraping irrelevant data.

-Let’s say that a website has a list of products for example the App Sumo all products page , and we have already chosen the right CSS selector of each page just like the shown example in this picture :
+Let’s say that a website has a list of products for example the App Sumo all products page, and we have already chosen the right CSS selector for each page just like the shown example in this picture :

 you can see that we are missing some data in the red shapes, in this case, we are collecting each product data from a list of products and these products are displayed in div elements as you can see the green rectangular in the middle of the page.
 So what do we need to do in this case?